Zhang-Ale/PrototypeProjects/README.md

 Below are the projects I made in a course called Intro to Rapid Prototyping at American University, using techniques and applications such as Arduino, Vinyl Cutter, Laser Cutter, Inkscape, Fusion 360, 3D Printing, AxiDraw, and Adobe Illustrator.
 <br>
 <br>
-#Project 1: Different Inkscape Concept Designs<br>
+# Project 1: Different Inkscape Concept Designs
 Description: Created a series of art designs using Inkscape. <br>
 1. Replicate of the minimalist visual artist Josef Albers's Magnets<br>
 2. Clock<br>